rivvarivvs/The-Developer-s-Cheatsheet/README.md

 ## Support

-To reach me about this project, send me an email or message me on my twitter account
+To reach me about this project, open an issue.

 ## Contributing